 Apparently the chemistry was right.
-Sam and Myrtie were married on October 5, 1940, in Brookville, Indiana, by Sam's heart
+Sam and Myrtie were married on October 5, 1940, in Brookville, Indiana, by

-Alfred P. Wise, Justice of the Peace, with Joseph and Katheryn Burris as witnesses.
+Myrtie Barnette of Franklin, Indiana, captured Sam's heart Alfred P. Wise, Justice of the Peace, with Joseph and Katheryn Burris as witnesses.
 (Sam had served as best man at Joe's wedding.)
 Though Sam was the last of the older Regenstrief siblings to get married, the couple kept their happy secret from the family.
 Sam was sure his father would be angry because the Regenstriefs were Jewish and Myrtie was not.